 How Much Does a Rolex Milgauss Cost?
 (Retail vs Secondary Market)

-As of 2025, the line has officially been discontinued, and secondary market pricing has responded accordingly.
+The line has now been officially discontinued, and secondary market pricing has responded accordingly.

-Retail prices before discontinuation hovered around $9,300–$9,800, depending on configuration.
-But now, with no successor announced and a growing understanding of the Milgauss’s mechanical significance, secondary pricing has pushed well above retail, especially for full-set models with low wear and service history.
+Retail prices before discontinuation hovered around $9,300 to $9,800, depending on configuration.
+But now, with no successor announced and a growing appreciation for the Milgauss’s mechanical significance, secondary pricing has pushed well above retail, especially for full-set models with low wear and documented service history.

-The price behavior of the Milgauss isn’t linear—it’s supply-constrained and narrative-driven, making it one of the few Rolex models where value can jump 15–20% in a matter of months if the right market forces align (e.g., influential collector endorsement, auction activity, or production clarity).
+The price behavior of the Milgauss isn’t linear.
+It’s supply-constrained and narrative-driven, making it one of the few Rolex models where value can jump 15 to 20% in a matter of months if the right market forces align, whether that’s an influential collector endorsement, fresh auction activity, or production clarity from Rolex.

 Recent Production Models